fluxcd/kustomize-controller/README.md

 ![error alert](docs/diagrams/slack-error-alert.png)

 When the verbosity is set to `info`, the controller will alert if:
-* a kustomization apply has changed or created a Kubernetes object
+* a Kubernetes object was created, updated or deleted
 * heath checks are passing
-* a dependency is not ready
+* a dependency is delaying the execution
 * an error occurs

 ![info alert](docs/diagrams/slack-info-alert.png)